ljenchik/edx-week1-challenge/README.md

 ## Site is live at https://ljenchik.github.io/edx-week1-challenge/

-Horiseon website meets the following accessibility standards:
+Horiseon is a marketing agency.
+Its website meets the following accessibility standards:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning